Apple App Store rule change may soon let you gift in-app purchases

 Giving friends and family an iOS in-app subscription or some extra Pokeballs might soon get a lot easier.

-An Apple App Store rule change allows for iOS developers to enable gifting to others items that are eligible for in-app purchases, reports Mac Rumors.
-Previously, the App store would only allow gifting of paid apps to others while gifting of in-app purchases directly or indirectly were not permitted.
+An Apple App Store rule change allows iOS developers to allow users to give others items that are eligible for in-app purchases, reports Mac Rumors.
+The App store would previously only allow gifting of paid apps to others while gifting of in-app purchases directly or indirectly were not permitted.

-Currently, you can gift apps directly through an App Store app listing's menu options.
-However, the rule change does not specify how in-app gifting will be handled.
+You can currently gift apps directly through an App Store app listing's menu options.
+But the rule change does not specify how in-app gifting will be handled.

 CNET has reached out to Apple for comment on the rule change for iOS developers, but did not immediately receive a response.